Installation

 Move assets database

 Allows to easily move a database from your app bundled assets to the documents folder.
 You NEED to move databases before using them.
 The bundle gets replaced every time an app update happens, so changes will get lost otherwise.
 On Android the app bundle is zipped so you cannot interact with any database on the bundle.
+If the database has already been created the operation does nothing.
+Double check you have not created the database before or use overwrite to overwrite the existing database on disk.

 const copied = await moveAssetsDatabase({